VaibhavKrishna0607/Mini-JVM/README.md

 # Mini JVM

 ## Overview
-The Mini JVM project is a simplified Java Virtual Machine implementation designed for educational purposes.
+The Mini JVM project is a simplified Java Virtual Machine implementation.
 It demonstrates the core concepts of memory management, garbage collection, and bytecode execution.
-The project includes essential components such as a garbage collector, memory manager, and the main execution engine.
+The project includes essential components such as a garbage collector, memory manager, and the main execution engine and can be integrated with backend projects such as GenAI and Java Springboot.
+Mini JVM is built with a focus on low-level execution modeling, modular runtime orchestration, and explicit memory lifecycle control.
+Each subsystem—from stack frames to garbage collection—is designed to mirror real-world runtime environments, making the architecture adaptable to plugin-based systems and cross-platform backends.

 ## Project Structure
 ```